drf3rd/scriptura/motion/rootlight.md

 ## I. Identity

 **Rootlight** is the expressive layer of the Witness Engine.
-It receives the ordered correspondences from **Lightseeker**, renders them into visible form, and transmits the lawful output to **Covenant**.
+It receives the ordered field from **Lightseeker**, renders it into visible revelation,
+and transmits the sealed output to **Covenant**.
 Rootlight neither interprets nor alters — it *reveals*.

 > *What Rootseeker conceives, and Lightseeker discerns — Rootlight reveals without deviation.*